 CITY WALKS

-In the winter, from the beginning of January until it is nice enough to cycle in the spring, we will offer a more informal program of Winter City Walks, also starting Sunday mornings at 10:00 AM, (and perhaps on some weekdays, too).
-The start point, end point, and route will not be announced until a few days before the walk.
+If you are looking for something to do over the winter, until it is nice enough to start biking again in the spring, please join us for some fun and sociable Winter City Walks.
+Beginning Sunday, January 5, we will be offering our slightly more informal program of walks.
+Like the Fall walks, these walks will start Sunday mornings at 10:00 AM, (and perhaps on some weekdays, too), but unlike the Fall walks, the start points, end points, and routes will typically not be announced until a few days before the walk.
 This allows us to select a route appropriate for the expected weather conditions, reflect current events, or other items of interest.

 • Start at or near a subway station

-• Are about 10 Km in length,
+• Are about 7 to 10 Km in length,

 • Some walks are loops back to the start and sometimes they are end-to-end walks to a different subway station

-• Wherever possible we have early exits providing shorter distances (often 4 to 6 Km) for those who do not want to do the entire walk
+• Wherever possible we will have early exits providing shorter distances (often 4 to 6 Km) for those who do not want to do the entire walk

 • And, just like the bike rides everyone is required to register for the walks